syncfusion-content/wpf-docs/wpf/Scheduler/Appointments.md

 You can add the recurrence exception appointments and recurrence exception dates to the CustomAppointment or remove them from CustomAppointment, you can create a custom class `Meeting` with mandatory fields `RecurrenceExceptionDates` and `RecurrenceId`.

 ### Delete occurrence from the recurrence pattern appointment or adding exception dates to recurrence pattern appointment
-You can delete any occurrence which is an exception from the recurrence pattern appointment by using the `RecurrenceExceptionDates` property of `AppointmentMapping` class which is used to map the exception dates to the schedule recurrence appointment.
+You can delete any occurrence which is an exception from the recurrence pattern appointment by using the `RecurrenceExceptionDates`  and `RecurrenceId`properties of `AppointmentMapping` class which is used to map the exception dates to the `Id` of schedule recurrence appointment.
 The deleted occurrence date will be considered as recurrence exception date.
-To add the exception dates in the recurrence series of custom appointment, add the `RecurrenceExceptionDates`,`EventName`,`From`,`To`,`Color`,`RecurrenceRule`properties to the custom class `Meeting`.
+To add the exception dates in the recurrence series of custom appointment, add the `RecurrenceExceptionDates`,`EventName`,`From`,`To`,`Color`,`RecurrenceRule` and `RecurrenceId` properties to the custom class `Meeting`.

 {% tabs %}
 {% highlight c# %}